dotpyc/planet/README.md

 # planet
-Technology and solutions for help to Planet
+Solutions for help to Planet